collocations.org

 an official ceremony to welcome the new director

-the opening ceremony of the Olympic games
+the opening ceremony of the Olympics

 the Japanese tea ceremony

-VERB + CEREMONY
+VERB + ceremony

 The marriage ceremony was performed by the bishop.